 International Baccalaureate (IB) and OSSD studies

 If you are completing the IB program and will graduate with the OSSD, your courses and IB grades will be translated to equivalent Ontario curriculum courses and grades.
 Your grades and courses will automatically be forwarded to us from your school via OUAC.
 You may be awarded up to 3.0 transfer credits for HL examinations completed at a minimum grade of 5 (one full year at Brock equals 5.0 credits).
-A scholarship worth $1,000 will also be granted.
+Graduates of the full IB diploma will receive a $1,000 scholarship.
 Applicants who successfully complete an IB certificate program with a minimum of six subjects, including prerequisites, may also be considered for admission and transfer credit.
-For information regarding transfer credit and course equivalencies, email firstname.lastname@example.org.
+For information regarding transfer credit and course equivalencies, email email@example.com.

 Advanced placement (AP) and OSSD studies